henrywatkins/encdr/README.md

-# NCDR - Neural Component Dimensionality Reduction
+# ENCDR - Neural Component Dimensionality Reduction

 A Python library for autoencoder-based dimensionality reduction with a scikit-learn compatible interface.